 Configuring the software part was mostly straightforward, however, the Uni actually showed up in the Shelly app as two devices since it has two relays and two switch inputs.
 The first thing I got working was triggering the door buzzer via the phone app and home screen widget; the secret behind this is to

-• identify the correct relay (I think in my case, the second device listed in the app was actually the relay labeled OUT1 🙈)
+- identify the correct relay (I think in my case, the second device listed in the app was actually the relay labeled OUT1 🙈)

-• set Settings > Button Type to Activation Switch
+- set Settings > Button Type to Activation Switch

-• set Timer > Auto off to 1 second
+- set Timer > Auto off to 1 second

 The ADC bit was a pain to figure out; both of the devices listed in the app had ADC actions and automation options in the settings and I could configure a setup where the door would buzz automatically when I rang the doorbell (which is cool but not what I wanted).
 I tried around a lot before realizing that while both devices listed had ADC options, only one of the devices offered ADC Detection for automation scenes 🤯.
 Shelly doesn’t really offer a lot of documentation here, so this part was very much trial and error:

-• choose to add a new scene to a room
+- choose to add a new scene to a room

-• add condition > trigger-based > choose room
+- add condition > trigger-based > choose room

-• now the important part: choose the device that has the ADC exposed; this is best done by experimentation
+- now the important part: choose the device that has the ADC exposed; this is best done by experimentation

-• if after choosing a device you don’t see ADC Detection, choose the other one
+- if after choosing a device you don’t see ADC Detection, choose the other one

-• set ADC Detection > When ADC voltage is more than to 0.2V
+- set ADC Detection > When ADC voltage is more than to 0.2V

-• set condition type to once, valid for 0.2 minutes (so you will get notified at most every 12 seconds)
+- set condition type to once, valid for 0.2 minutes (so you will get notified at most every 12 seconds)

-• add a phone notification action
+- add a phone notification action

 As a finishing touch, I isolated the Uni from my home network to prevent any cyber attacks due to the rather basic nature of the device.
 The device can easily be shared with other Shelly Cloud accounts, however, this only works for the buzzing in part, mobile notifications can only be set up for the main account 🥲.

-• 1 to P and one of the relay’s outputs
+and one of the relay’s outputs2

-• the relay’s power input to a and b
+to the other relay output- the relay’s power input to

-• the relay’s trigger input to the upper extension pin of the intercom
+- the relay’s trigger input to the upper extension pin of the intercom

-By the way, the Uni’s 8 pin is switch input number 2—it enables a bonus feature: it can be configured via the app to automatically trigger the Uni’s OUT1 [sic] relay when pressed, turning the configuration into an automatic door opener for parties and such.
+pin is switch input number 2—it enables a bonus feature: it can be configured via the app to automatically trigger the Uni’s OUT1

 Conclusion